'World's Most Secure' Email Service Is Easily Hackable

 Re: (Score:2)

+So it's a fail right off the bat if it doesn't encrypt the mail in the first place.

+What exactly does that mean... encrypt as they travel?
+As someone that spent nearly a decade at a SaaS email security firm, SMTPS is only PtoP.
+If there are points in between, there's a chance that your email will have an unencrpyted hop. otherwise your looking at GPG/SMIME solutions... based on the info provided, I don't see what they are doing any different other than providing a "dedicated" box....

 I know a free way to make an email server...
-(Score:2)
+(Score:1)

-Nomx has a reply on their site (Score:2)
+Nomx has a reply on their site (Score:3)

 It appears the "hack" requires local hardware access to accomplish: